 The walking tour begins at Green Park tube station and ends on Oxford Street (near Bond St and Oxford Circus tube stations) and lasts approx 2.5 hours.

 London’s Lungs; Explore The Royal Parks

 London’s royal parks provide a green haven for Londoners and visitors alike.

-This walk starts at Hyde Park Corner and includes Green Park, Hyde Park and Kensington Gardens and takes approx 2 hours.
-Cost £10 per person (concessions £9).
-Minimum group size 15, maximum group size 25.
+This walk starts at Hyde Park Corner and includes Green Park, Hyde Park and Kensington Gardens and takes approx 2.5 hours.

 Food and Drink Tour

 London is all about good food and drink!
 This 2 hour tour is focused in Southwark, historically the centre of London’s brewing and food processing industries, nicknamed “London’s larder”.
 With beer and inns famously came entertainment, and Southwark was known as London’s “party district” in Shakespeare’s time.